XFL (2020–2023): Rule changes

 The XFL ran test games with community colleges in Mississippi, Your Call Football, and The Spring League during their spring 2019 seasons, to experiment with rule changes.
 It hired Dean Blandino as its head of officiating.
 On December 7, 2022, the league confirmed it would be keeping the rulebook used in 2020.

 Kickoffs

-The league has an active interest in reviving the kickoffs as an element of the game.
-This is in contrast to the former AAF, which eliminated kickoffs outright, and the NFL and college football, both of which imposed rules minimizing the impact of the kickoff in the mid-2010s to improve player safety.
-Many of these kickoff rules were adapted from rules created by The Spring League's predecessor, the Fall Experimental Football League.
+The league has an active interest in reviving the kickoffs as an element of the game, in contrast to the former AAF, which eliminated kickoffs outright, and the NFL and college football, both of which imposed rules minimizing the impact of the kickoff in the mid-2010s to improve player safety.
+Many of these kickoff rules were adapted from rules created by The Spring League's predecessor, the Fall Experimental Football League: